recnac-itna/Algorithm_Templates/README.md

 Code templates and examples in Python3, currently including common **data structure** & **algorithms** and **python tricks**.

-I have summarized general code templates for particular algorithms, and add most typical examples to help make better use of it.
+I have collected and summarized general code templates for particular algorithms, and add most typical examples to help make better use of it.
 All the examples come from [LeetCode](https://www.leetcode.com), and I have attached the problem id and brief description.

 ***"Stop Trying to Reinvent the Wheel"***

-So I try my best to find the commonality in problems, solutions, and codes.
+So I try my best to find the commonality in problems, solutions and codes.
 When I study, I have summarized templates for future use.
 First I do it for myself, and now I glad to share to people who also need it.